Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Introduction

 \section{Introduction}

 It is widely acknowledged that the success of deep learning (DL) was made possible, to a great extent, by increasing amounts of collected data.\footnote{Other well-known enabling factors are advances with algorithms, mature software libraries, and the availability of highly parallel hardware.} However, massive data collection is often reserved to the technology giants from the US or China.
 Therefore, collaborations to train from combined data would be desirable for many companies and institutions.
 To complicate matters, many typical applications of deep learning in collaborative settings include sensitive private data that should not be shared in plain text.
 Collaborating partners can also be competitors, for example, and more or less trusted.
 Thus, in such cases, ethical and legal privacy concerns have to be considered as constraints.
 Privacy-preserving data mining and machine learning takes this into account.
+In this paper, we explicitly focus on a setting with only a relatively small number of parties, as it is prevalent in medical and healthcare as well as industrial applications.
+In other words, scenarios with a large number of parties, like for instance mobile devices, are beyond the scope of this study.